-K is the candidate with a stance nearest four voters.
-L is the nearest to two and M is the nearest to three.
+Ms. K is the candidate nearest four voters.
+L is nearest two and M is nearest three.
 Candidates L and M split the voters on the right.

 Does anyone get a majority (over half), Yes or No?
 Who gets the plurality (the largest number), K, L or M?
 Who gets the second-largest number of votes, K, L or M?
 Answers to questions are at the bottom of each page.